Lovelace-Learning-Labs/ads-learn-lms/03-red-black-trees/03-rotations.md

 ### Rotation Depths

-For the next questions, consider the following right-rotation of node `D`:
+For the next questions, consider the following left-rotation of node `D`:

 ![](images/rotation-depths.png)